JamesMadge/ce888assignment1/README.md

 ## Code

-Minimal code was required to be written for Assignment 1, the provided sample code shown below was modified and incorporated into the `play_one_episode` function of [common.py](https://github.com/ppwwyyxx/tensorpack/blob/master/examples/DeepQNetwork/common.py) to capture data instances named in the format specified above.
-The resulting implementation can be found ...
+Minimal code was required to be written for Assignment 1, the provided sample code shown below was modified and incorporated into the `play_one_episode` function of TensorPack's [common.py](https://github.com/ppwwyyxx/tensorpack/blob/master/examples/DeepQNetwork/common.py) file within the DeepQNetwork example to capture data instances named in the format specified above.
+The resulting implementation can be found [here](https://github.com/JamesMadge/ce888assignment1/blob/master/common.py).

 ```python
 from PIL import Image